 32.1.
 If the agency involved in the conflict is a member of the consumer arbitration scheme, the consumer may address the complaints to the pertinent Consumer Arbitration Board.

 32.2.
-Consumer arbitration cannot be applied in those cases where there is intoxication, injury, death or reasonable indications of a criminal offence.
+Consumer arbitration cannot be applied in those cases where there is intoxication, injury, death or reasonable indications of a criminal offense.

 32.3.
 Except as otherwise stated in the public offer for submission to the consumer arbitration scheme, the arbitration shall be legal arbitration and the arbitral proceedings shall be governed by the Spanish Royal Decree 231/2008, of 15 February.